-I have spent the last twelve years observing the behavior of hundreds of dogs, every year I learn more and more about our four legged friends!
+I have spent the last 15 years observing the behavior of hundreds of dogs, every year I learn more and more about our four legged friends!

 I believe that I now have a true and instinctual understanding of canine behavior.

 I’m a firm believer that dogs should be allowed behave as dogs, very often and for various reasons, they are not afforded that freedom in their home environments.
 A lot of dogs don’t have the pack experience.
 My philosophy is that when here, I facilitate that experience.

 I have five dogs of my own.
 I completely understand people’s concerns when preparing to board their dog.
 I have had numerous conversations with my customers over the years and these concerns are often justified as many have had horrendous and upsetting experiences when putting their pet into care.